top of page

 pop.PNG

-IP vs MAC Address
+IP Address & MAC Address

 There are two versions of IP addressing currently used - IPv4 and IPv6.

 While an IP address may change, the MAC address can’t be changed.
+MAC stands for Media Access Control.

 Network Interface Card.png